 Data

 Data was taken from an existing, publicly available dataset of IRAP data (osf.io/v3twe; see Hussey & Drake, 2020).
 The current study therefore employs secondary analysis of existing data, with sample size being determined by data availability.
-Inclusion criteria were as follows: (1) The study must have included at least one standard IRAP (i.e., not variants such as the MT-IRAP or Training IRAP); (2) The IRAP must employ single-word, valenced attribute category stimuli (e.g., positive vs. negative).
+Inclusion criteria were as follows: (1) The study must have included at least one standard IRAP (i.e., not variants such as the MT-IRAP or Training IRAP); (2) The IRAP must employ single-word valenced attribute category stimuli (e.g., positive vs. negative).
 This did not include other more specific categorizations (e.g., masculine/feminine) or more elaborate propositions (e.g., ‘I can approach’ vs. ‘I cannot tolerate it’).
 This served to limit the differences between IRAPs to the domain being evaluated while keeping other aspects of the procedure relatively consistent; (3) The IRAP must have used ‘True’ and ‘False’ as response options within the procedure; (4) When a study employed multiple IRAPs within participants, only the first IRAP that each participant completed was included.
-Data from 12 IRAPs across 10 domains and a total of 753 participants met inclusion criteria.
+Data from 12 IRAPs across 10 domains using 12 stimuli sets and a total of 753 participants met inclusion criteria.
 See Figure 2 for a list of all domains.

 Performance exclusions